wrathtafarian/js-charts/README.md

 ![js-charts logo](./images/logo/js-charts-logo-medium-384x384.png)

-js-charts is for ***anyone*** who wishes to add high-quality charts to their website, presentation or documentation **without having to write any code**.
+js-charts is for ***anyone*** with ***no*** **programming experience** who wishes to add high-quality charts to their website, presentation or documentation.

-js-charts is a free, low code charting and graphing solution.
-Input data is provided as HTML elements that are rendered in the browser using only JavaScript and CSS.
+js-charts is a free, almost no-code charting and graphing solution.
+Charts and input data are defined as HTML containers, which are parsed and rendered as a printable chart.

-- No coding skill is required to create useful and beautiful charts.
+- **No coding skill** is required to create charts that are both functional and beautiful.
 - Cross platform and cross browser compatible.
-- Only uses JS and CSS - supported by all modern browsers.
+- Only uses JS and CSS - **supported by all modern browsers**.
 - Easy implementation on static, or complex and dynamic websites.
-- All chart elements are fully customizable and provide an array of user interactions.
+- All chart elements are **fully customizable** and provide an array of user interactions.
 - No external dependancies.
+- Always **privacy** and **security** focused.
 - ***[js-chart-builder](https://github.com/wrathtafarian/js-chart-builder)*** lets you quickly and easily prototype charts for use on static websites, or for one-time use in presentations or documentation.
 - Visit ***[js-chart-examples](https://github.com/wrathtafarian/js-chart-examples)*** to see all of the cool things that can be done with **js-charts**.

-## 🔒 Security / Privacy
+## 🔒 Security and Privacy

-💡 **js-charts** is executed in the browser of the end-user. ***NO DATA*** is shared with the **js-charts** server.

-### Vulnerbility / Privacy Breach

-If you’ve discovered a potential security vulnerability or breach of privacy:
+This project is built with a strong focus on security and privacy.

+The codebase consists solely of JavaScript and Cascading Style Sheet (CSS) files used to execute and render charts.
+These files are purely frontend assets and **do not** collect, track, or transmit any data—either to the project server or to any third parties.

+### Hosting and Delivery

+You have the option to:

+ - **Self-host** the JavaScript and CSS files within your own infrastructure, or
+ - **Link directly** to the files hosted on the project's official website.

+If you choose to use the hosted version, all resources are served securely over **TLS 1.2 or higher**, ensuring the integrity and confidentiality of the connection between your site and the project server.

+### No Data Collection

+This project:

+ - Does **not** use cookies
+ - Does **not** include analytics
+ - Does **not** make outbound requests or track usage

+It is fully suitable for privacy-conscious environments, and can be safely embedded in systems with strict data handling policies.

+### Reporting Vulnerabilities

+We take security and privacy **very seriously**.
+If you discover any vulnerabilities, bugs, or concerns, please contact the project moderator directly via email at jsopencharts@gmail.com

-- ***Do not open a public issue.***
+👉 *Please do not open a public issue to report security-related concerns.*

-- Please email us directly at: **jsopencharts@gmail.com**
-- 🕵️ We take the security and privacy of all of our users very seriously and will respond as quickly as we can.
+We appreciate responsible disclosure and aim to address reports promptly and professionally.

+### Staying Up to Date

+For security best practices:

+ - Ensure you’re always using the latest version of the project files.
+ - Subscribe to release notifications (if applicable) for patch updates

 ## Supported Charts
 _js_charts_ currently supports **18 chart types** featuring **37 unique charts**.